testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 We could write a [TestSketch] that calls the [either() function] inside a `for-loop`
-on the same line multiple times.
+on the same line multiple times as follows:

 ```python
 @TestSketch(Scenario)